sourcegraph/sourcegraph-public-snapshot/client/vscode/CONTRIBUTING.md

 #### Web Version

 To run and test the web extension on GitPod Web (as well as VS Code and GitHub for the web), you must sideload the extension from your local machine as suggested in the following steps:

 1. `git clone` the [Sourcegraph repository](https://github.com/sourcegraph/sourcegraph)
 1. Run `yarn && yarn generate` at the root directory to install dependencies and generate the required schemas
 1. Run `yarn build-vsce` at root to build the Sourcegraph VS Code extension for Web
 1. Once the build has been completed, move to the extension’s directory: `cd client/vscode`
 1. Start an HTTP server inside the extension’s path to host the extension locally: `npx serve --cors -l 8988`
-1. In another terminal, generate a publicly-accessible URL from your locally running HTTP server with the localtunnel tool: `npx localtunnel -p 8988`
+1. In another terminal, generate a publicly-accessible URL from your locally running HTTP server using the localtunnel tool: `npx localtunnel -p 8988`
-   - A publicly-accessible URL will be generated for you in the output followed by “your url is:”
+   1. A publicly-accessible URL will be generated for you in the output followed by “your url is:”
 1. Copy and then open the newly generated URL in a browser and then select “Click to Continue”
 1. Open the Command Palette in GitPod Web (a GitPod Workspace using the Open in Browser setting)
 1. Select “Developer: Install Web Extension…”
 1. Paste the newly generated URL in the input area and select Install
 1. The extension is now installed